e18e/framework-tracker/packages/docs/src/content/docs/impact.md

 description: Improvements to frameworks, routers, and documentation that came out of Framework Tracker.
 ---

-Framework Tracker measures frameworks, but the comparisons also surface concrete improvement opportunities in the frameworks themselves, their routers, and their documentation.
+The Framework Tracker project measures frameworks, but the comparisons also surface concrete improvement opportunities in the frameworks themselves, their routers, and their documentation.
 This page collects upstream changes that came out of the project or were influenced by its output.